-Where Level 1 inputs are not available, the authority employs relevant experts to identify the most appropriate valuation techniques to determine fair The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels (for investment / surplus properties) and discount rates - adjusted for regional factors (for both investment / surplus properties and some financial assets)
+Where Level 1 inputs are not available, the authority employs relevant experts to identify the most appropriate valuation techniques to determine fair value.
+For example for investment properties - the Council's in-house valuer, and for financial instruments - the Council uses its professional treasury advisers, Arlingclose.

+The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels (for investment / surplus properties) and discount rates - adjusted for regional factors (for both investment / surplus properties and some financial assets)

-Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the investment properties and financial assets.
+Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the investment properties and financial assets